 Historically, Discord’s free plan has let you enjoy unlimited access to your messages history and unlimited users on voice calls.

-On Discord, you can host up to 25 people on a video call for free.
+You can host up to 25 people on a video call for free.

 If you’re an individual user or run a small community, you’ll find the free version more than sufficient.
+I tried it myself and didn’t find anything major missing.

 Of course, paid users (starting at $13.33 per month per user, billed annually) remove this cap and unlock useful Zoom’s meeting features like: